micro-ROS/docker/README.md

 micro_ros_arduino_builder | https://github.com/micro-ROS/micro_ros_arduino
 esp-idf-microros | https://github.com/micro-ROS/micro_ros_espidf_component

-Apart from GitHub repositories changes, a build could be triggered whenever the base image is updated on Docker Hub.
+Apart from GitHub repositories changes, a build can be triggered whenever the base image is updated on Docker Hub.
-Base images are specified in the FROM: directive in the Dockerfile.
+Base images are specified with the `FROM:` directive in the Dockerfile.

 ## Purpose of the Project